luxusburg/docker-foundry/README.md

 >Could also be for all Proton players?

 This is my first Docker image ever created I am always open for improving it!

+> [!TIP]
+> Don't forget to change the values in ./server/app.cfg file that's where you can change the password of the server
+> [Link](https://dedicated.foundry-game.com/) from the devs what you can change in that file

 ## Docker Run

 **This will create the folders './server' and './data' in your current folder where you execute the code**